Medical expert of the article

 - The usual starting dose for adults is one tablet containing a combination of glibenclamide and metformin, taken once or twice daily.

-- The dosage may be changed according to the doctor's recommendations depending on the patient's blood glucose level.
+- The dosage may be changed as recommended by the doctor depending on the patient's blood glucose level.

 - The duration of taking Glibomet is usually determined by the doctor depending on the nature and severity of diabetes.

-- The drug is usually taken for a long time to control blood glucose levels.
+- The drug is usually taken over a long period of time to control blood glucose levels.

-- Metformin: Considered relatively safe for use during pregnancy and can be used as an alternative to insulin for the treatment of gestational diabetes mellitus (GDM).
-Metformin does not cause birth defects and may reduce the risk of miscarriage, preeclampsia and subsequent development of gestational diabetes.
-However, approximately 46% of women taking metformin may require additional insulin to achieve glucose control (Holt & Lambert, 2014).
+- Metformin: Considered relatively safe for use during pregnancy and may be used as an alternative to insulin for the treatment of gestational diabetes mellitus (GDM).
+Metformin does not cause birth defects and may reduce the risk of miscarriage, preeclampsia, and subsequent development of gestational diabetes.
+However, approximately 46% of women taking metformin may require the addition of insulin to achieve glucose control (Holt & Lambert, 2014).

-- Glibenclamide: Effectively lowers blood glucose levels in women with gestational diabetes, possibly with less treatment failure than metformin.
+- Glibenclamide: Effectively lowers blood glucose in women with gestational diabetes, possibly with a lower rate of treatment failure compared with metformin.
 However, its use may be associated with an increased risk of preeclampsia, neonatal jaundice, prolonged neonatal intensive care unit stay, macrosomia, and neonatal hypoglycemia (Holt & Lambert, 2014).

-It should be noted that the long-term effects of oral hypoglycemic agents in utero are not fully understood, and more research is needed to evaluate their safety and effectiveness.
-The use of Glibomet during pregnancy should only be done after careful discussion with your doctor, who can evaluate all potential risks and benefits.
+It should be noted that the long-term effects of using oral hypoglycemic agents in the womb have not been fully studied, and additional studies are needed to assess their safety and effectiveness.
+The use of Glibomet during pregnancy should only be carried out after careful discussion with the attending physician, who can assess all potential risks and benefits.

 Contraindications